Sundergarh: Education

+The Medical College was taken over by Government of Odisha and renamed as Government Medical College and Hospital with MBBS classes starting from 2022-23 academic session under the leadership of Dean and Principal Professor Dr Daitary Routray.

 Sports

 A new synthetic (polygrass) hockey turf has been laid at the SAI Sports Complex in Bhawanipur, Sundargarh.
 This is the third synthetic hockey turf in the district of Sundargarh.
 The other turfs are at Panposh (Panposh Hockey Hostel) and Rourkela (Biju Patnaik Hockey Stadium).
 The Sports Authority of India (SAI) had approved the Rs.
 2.25 crores project in 2007.
 The base work for the turf began in 2007, and was completed by May 2008.
 Then began the wait for synthetic turf, which arrived only in November 2008, and was subsequently laid by February 2009.